IsaiahHenryB/Course-Project/README.md

 ## Homework11

 I was able to finally get the pages to render properly.
+Also I was able to properly add the partials to each page respectively.

-There's one thing though, the book page don't work now :/
+There's one thing though, the book page don't work now :confused:

 I want to mess around and figure out a way to make it function in an experimental branch.

+### HW11exp
+This work is all being done in a branch called Hw11exp which is not a legit branch but more of a sandbox.

+I was able to experiment with a few concepts to get the index page to populate from an array.

+I was also able to get the book pages to work :smiley:

+However I was too lazy to populate all of the necessary information to the array to properly display all the information to the placeholder page.
+I only included the number, name, author, image, and rating of the 1st 3 books in my book array. :confused: (Right now all of the other info defaults to hunter x hunter info.)

+This was just a test, but I am quite satisfied with the result. :smiley: